ethereum-mining/ethminer/API_DOCUMENTATION.md

 # Ethminer's API documentation

-Ethminer offers implements an API (Application Programming Interface) interface which allows to monitor/control some of the run-time values endorsed by this miner.
+Ethminer implements an API (Application Programming Interface) interface which allows to monitor/control some of the run-time values endorsed by this miner.
 The API interface is available under the following circumstances:

 * If you're using a binary release downloaded from the [releases](https://github.com/ethereum-mining/ethminer/releases) section of this repository
 * If you build the application from source ensuring you add the compilation switch `-D APICORE=ON`